cSchubes/carsonschubert.github.io/seeker.md

 with a single terminal command and ran automatically on boot if a camera was connected.
 After rigorous testing, the system was delivered to JSC in May of 2018 with technical documents which detailed its use and integration.

-The delivered vision system was recently selected over multiple other vision systems for integration on the Seeker 1 CubeSat mission to launch in April 2019.
-Its ability to successfully handle worst case scenarios in testing was cited as a primary reason for its selection. -->
+The delivered vision system was selected over competing soltutions for integration on the Seeker 1 CubeSat mission that launched in April 2019.
+Its ability to successfully handle worst case scenarios in testing was cited as a primary reason for its selection.

+The Seeker-1 60 minute demonstration mission will take place in July of 2019.